-When required (for example, when travelling), a single Idacio vial, pre-filled syringe or pen may be stored below 25°C (room temperature) for a maximum period of 14 days, but must be protected from light.
-Once removed from the refrigerator for room temperature storage, the syringe or vial must be used within 14 days or discarded, even if it is returned to the refrigerator.
+When required (for example, when travelling), a single Idacio pre-filled syringe or pen may be stored below 25°C (room temperature) for a maximum period of 14 days, but must be protected from light.
+Once removed from the refrigerator for room temperature storage, the syringe or pen must be used within 14 days or discarded, even if it is returned to the refrigerator.

-The date of removal from the refrigerator should be recorded on the syringe label, to allow the syringe to be discarded after the maximum 14 days if not used.
+The date of removal from the refrigerator should be recorded on the syringe or pen label, to allow the syringe or pen to be discarded after the maximum 14 days if not used.